raphlinus/raphlinus.github.io/_posts/2021-01-13-oklab-critique.md

 An ideal transfer function for gradients will have perceptually equal steps from black to white.
 In *general,* the transfer function in CIELAB is considered close to perceptually uniform, but as always in color perception, the truth is a bit more complicated.

 In particular, perception depends on viewing conditions.
 That includes the ambient light, but also the surround; the same gradient surrounded by white will appear darker than when surrounded by black.
+For an extremely compelling demonstration of the power of surround to affect the perception of lightness, see [Akiyoshi's illusion pages], for example [this one](http://www.psy.ritsumei.ac.jp/~akitaoka/light2e.html).

 Another complication is that the light received by the eye includes so-called "veiling glare," a fraction of ambient light reflected by the monitor because its black is not a perfect absorber (veiling glare is much less of a problem in movie-like conditions).